Mirena Lawsuits

 New Jersey Lawsuits Consolidated

-Like the New York MDL, Mirena lawsuits in New Jersey say the IUD migrated and caused injuries.
+Like the New York MDL, Mirena lawsuits in New Jersey said the IUD migrated and caused injuries.
 The court consolidated these cases into a multicounty litigation (No. 297) in New Jersey Superior Court Bergen County.
 In July 2018, there were more than 1,800 active cases.

 But on May 9, 2018, Bergen County Superior Court Judge Rachelle L. Harz dismissed a large group of cases because they had passed the statute of limitations.
 Shortly after, Bayer and the remaining plaintiffs entered into a confidential master settlement with a deadline to respond by June 29, 2018.